 A person convicted of necrophilia will be punished by a prison term between one and ten years.
 It will also be a felony conviction.

-If you believe that you have been wrongly charged or that this was a misunderstanding, contact the Law Office of Richard Lawson.
+If you believe that you have been wrongly charged or that this was a misunderstanding, contact our Bestiality and Necrophilia Lawyers in Georgia.
 Those that are innocent often need the best representation.
 A charge is not the same as a conviction, but do not wait.
 Your best defense will not prepare itself.
 Contact us today for a free evaluation.